krivalcevich-egor/pet-projects/mac/README.md

 # Multiplier
 Multiplication, starting from the least significant digits of the multiplier, with a shift of the sum of partial products to the right with the multiplicand fixed.

-# In the future

-The device operates in 20 cycles.
-In the future, it is necessary to reduce this indicator by improving the operation of the control device and preparing the multiplier data.

 # Timing diagram

 ![alt text](img/time.jpg)